A Primer of Group Theory for Loop Quantum Gravity and Spin-foams

-Although most of the content is not new, we also offer some new derivations of results, simpler than what can be found elsewhere, or sometimes not written anywhere else.
+Although most of the technical content is not new, the overall compilation is.
+We also offer some new derivations of results, simpler than what can be found elsewhere, or sometimes not written anywhere else.
 A commented bibliography is provided at the end to give a panorama of the existing literature and to help readers looking for more details.

 These notes are aimed both at physicists, caring about their tools being mathematically well grounded, and at mathematicians, curious about how some of their familiar abstract structures can reveal the beauty of quantum gravity.
-For the latter, we have introduced specific short paragraphs in small font size, introduced by "{ $\varheart$ \textsc{Physics}}", that provide general ideas and references on how the mathematics has been exploited by theoretical physicists, especially in quantum gravity.
+For the latter, we have included specific short paragraphs in small font size, introduced by "{ $\varheart$ \textsc{Physics}}", that provide general ideas and references on how the mathematics has been exploited by theoretical physicists, especially in quantum gravity.

-The first chapter introduces $SU(2)$ and $SL_2(\mathbb{C})$ the two Lie groups of main interest for quantum gravity.
-It is aimed at gathering the main ingredients which will be extensively used later, fixing notations and refreshing memories of the reader.
-Chapter 2 deals with representations of $SU(2)$, and present various possible realisations that are used in the literature.
-Chapter 3 condenses the main results of recoupling theory of $SU(2)$.
-Chapter 4 deals with the representations of $SL_2(\mathbb{C})$.
-Finally chapter 5 wraps everything up into a mathematical presentation of quantum gravity (with loops and spin-foams).

-In writing these notes, I received much help from Simone Speziale, Giorgio Sarno, Fabio D'Ambrosio, Alexander Thomas, Daniel Martinez and Carlo Rovelli, who I warmly thank for this.